 The National Arts and Cultural Education Awards

-Celebrating arts, culture and creativity for young people, in and out of school
+Celebrating arts, culture and creativity for young people, in and out of school.
+Supporting the Chance to See Fund.

-Nominations are open for the National Arts and Cultural Education Awards 2026!
+Tickets are now available for the National Arts and Cultural Education Awards 2026!

 We know that children and young people who take part in arts and culture live richer, fuller lives.
 But access to creative experiences is far from universal.
 Children and their families are too often excluded from participation as a result of social or economic inequalities.